New Water Customer

 The Town requires landscaping to be installed within six months of occupancy for erosion and water quality maintenance.
 Please keep all erosion control measures (e.g. silt fence, straw mat) in place until landscaping is installed.
 Be sure to maintain the graded swales on your property which direct water away from the foundation and channel it toward the sidewalk and ultimately to the storm drain.
 If excessive water over sidewalk appears, it most likely is due to overwatering and immature landscaping.
 Be sure to check with building codes and HOA requirements for landscape changes.

 Workshops on irrigation efficiency, landscape winterization and xeric design are held each year at no cost to our customers.
 Attending the Water Wiser workshop allows watering outside of the water schedule, but still within the time frame before 8 a.m. and after 8 p.m.
 The workshop makes you eligible for rebates on irrigation products and turf removal.
-We also encourage you to take a tour of the Plum Creek Water Purification Facility.
+We also offers tours of the Plum Creek Water Purification Facility.
+Email us for information about tours.
 Find conservation tips, local weather information and Town-specific plant lists at CRconserve.com.

 Get rid of chemicals properly